-SAFETP residents in the initial 6 month complete several classroom modules and v complete the other 18 month at their assigned field site being supervised on projects that develop practical skills, knowledge and experiences in applied field epidemiology.
-A Masters in Public Health degree is awarded from UP when the resident has completed the 2 year program.
-Field sites can be at national, provincial or district levels of the Public health system, NHLS/NICD or at Academic institutions or health agencies.
+SAFETP residents in the initial 6 month complete several classroom modules and then complete the other 18 months at their assigned field site being supervised on projects that develop practical skills, knowledge and experiences in applied field epidemiology.
+A Masters in Public Health degree is awarded from University of Pretoria when the resident has completed the 2 year program.
+Field sites can be at national, provincial or district levels of the Public Health System, National Health Laboratory Service/National Institute for Communicable Diseases or at Academic institutions or health agencies.
 Trainees receive instruction and mentoring in general public health and specific diseases, depending on their field assignment, while at the same time providing service regarding national priority health issues and conditions.

 Successful completion of all the requirements of the training programme graduates prepare to assume positions as national, provincial or district epidemiologists, surveillance officers or other epidemiology relevant positions in the South African Public Health system.